mmikowski/mmikowski.github.io/_posts/2016-02-15-powercss-in-beta.md

 ---
 layout: post
-title: PowerCSS now approaching beta code
+title: PowerCSS approaching Beta
 ---
-*Adjust application style for every user*
+*Dump {less} and Sass and create custom styles for every user*

 Today I am taking the wraps off of PowerCSS, an all-new OSS JS library that provides dynamic CSS techniques that [I've advocated